 But how?
 What could we add to tea that could help people feel better?

 Without hesitation, we began our research.
 We read books, made phone calls, consulted with doctors, naturopaths, and herbalists.
 We attended expos to learn as much as we could about the tea industry and launching a business.
 We quickly discovered that a product like ours didn’t exist.
 There were teas for tummy aches and sore throats, for sleep and energy, but no teas for emotional needs.
 There wasn’t a tea that nurtured your mind, body, and soul.

 And that is when Teamotions was born.
 It took us a year and a half to formulate our blends, making sure every ingredient was purposeful, every blend was beautiful, and every sip was therapeutic and delicious.

 Our tea blends contain balancing adaptogen herbs and nourishing botanicals making it the first and only line of teas that support emotional well-being.

 In 2010, we tested our teas against the competition and won First Place at the North American Tea Championship in the flavored herbal tea category and then in 2011, Teamotions was launched to the public.
 With Rachel by my side, we exhibited at the Fancy Food Show in San Francisco where we won Best New Product.

 Since then, we’ve been fortunate enough to sell over 50,000 tins of tea and bring true wellness to hearts all around the world.
 Sharing what has helped us bring healing to our own hearts has been an honor, to say the least.

 Teamotions teas are the foundation Rachel built her healing on.
 She still drinks them today and so do I, every day in fact.
 They have helped both of us take better care of our hearts.
-We hope our story inspires you to use Teamotions teas to take better care of your heart too and cultivate emotional well-being with every sip.
+We hope our story inspires YOU to use Teamotions teas to take better care of your heart and cultivate emotional well-being with every sip.